Thinking of starting a new business in Louisiana? Great.

 3. Apply For Tax Registration & Business EIN

-Tax registration in Louisiana depends on the industry and your business type.
+Tax registration in Louisiana depends on your industry and business type.
 If you are selling goods, you will need to register with the Louisiana Department of Revenue (LDR) to collect sales tax.
 For businesses with employees, employer withholding taxes are required to register with LDR.

 You can register for these business taxes through the Louisiana Business Registration System.